naredula-jana/Jiny-Kernel/doc/benchmarks.md

 #### Same Problem was solved differently:
 Same Problem was solved by changing KVM hypervisor in this [paper](http://www.linux-kvm.org/images/a/ac/02x03-Davit_Matalack-KVM_Message_passing_Performance.pdf), published in kvm-forum-2105.
 Difference between the two solutions are:

 1. **Problem definition:** same in both.
-In this paper IPC worload was used to explain the problem, in other paper "message passing workload" is used to explain the problem.
+In this paper IPC workload is used to explain the problem, In other paper "message passing workload" is used to explain the problem.
 2. **Solution:** It was fixed in guest kernel(Jiny kernel) in this paper, and the problem is resolved completely.
-Whereas in other paper, it is fixed in hypervisor and problem is resolved partialy(slide-29).
+Whereas in other paper, it is fixed in hypervisor(kvm) and problem is resolved partially(slide-29).
-3. Both solutions can co-exist. since the problem are solved in two diffferent layers independently.
+3. Both solutions can co-exist. since the problem is solved at two different layers independently.

 ----------------------------------------------------------------------------------
 ##Papers: